-He played professional soccer with the Seattle Storm of the Western Soccer League and later with the indoor Milwaukee Wave of the National Professional Soccer League.
+Steve played professionally with the Seattle Storm of the Western Soccer League and later with the Milwaukee Wave of the National Professional Soccer League.
 He finished his professional career with the Everett Bigfoot in the U.S.I.S.L.
-Division III.
-In 1993, he anchored the Murphy’s Pub defense for the U.S. Men’s Amateur national cup champions.
-McCrath also toured with Athletes-in-Action to South Africa in 1996.
+Division III and toured with Athletes-in-Action to South Africa in 1996.

 McCrath says of what Wheaton soccer fans have to look forward to under his leadership, "I would pray, and I would hope that the students and fans of Wheaton soccer will recognize a vibrant program and it would create a buzz.
 I want our team to realize there is something special about our program and make that connection with our Thunder supporters."